Code Variations: Encoding Settings and Legend Size

 • Use a custom character set

-The legend grid is filled using this alphabet.
+By default, the legend grid is filled using this alphabet. you can switch this off by unchecking “Display Encoding”

 3. Enable or disable randomization